-- Simple block: A block with - One Internal label, and - a Next block, which the internal label branches to.
-The block is later translated simply into the code for that label, and the Next block appears right after it. - Loop: A block that represents a basic loop, comprised of two internal sub-blocks: - Inner: A block that will appear inside the loop, i.e., when execution reaches the end of that block, flow will return to the beginning.
+- Simple block: A block with one internal label and a Next block, which the internal label branches to.
+The block is later translated simply into the code for that label, and the Next block appears right after it. - Loop: A block that represents an infinite loop, comprised of two internal sub-blocks: - Inner: A block of labels that will appear inside the loop, i.e., when execution reaches the end of that block, flow will return to the beginning.
 Typically a loop will contain a conditional break defining where it is exited.
-When we exit, we reach the Next block, below. - Next: A block that will appear just outside the loop, in other words, that will be reached when the loop is exited. - Multiple: A block that represents a divergence into several possible branches, that eventually rejoin.
-A Multiple block can implement an 'if', an 'if-else', a 'switch', etc. It is comprised of: - Handled blocks: A set of blocks to which execution can enter.
+When we exit, we reach the Next block, below. - Next: A block of labels that will appear just outside the loop, in other words, that will be reached when the loop is exited. - Multiple: A block that represents an divergence into several possible branches, that eventually rejoin.
+A Multiple block can implement an 'if', an 'if-else', a 'switch', etc. It is comprised of

+- Handled blocks: A set of blocks to which execution can enter.
 When we reach the multiple block, we check which of them should execute, and go there.
-When execution of that block is complete, or if none of the handled blocks was selected for execution, we proceed to the Next block, below. - Next: A block that will appear just after the Handled blocks, in other words, that will be reached after code flow exits the Handled blocks.
+When execution of that block is complete, or if none of the handled blocks was selected for execution, we proceed to the Next block, below. - Next: A block of labels that will appear just outside this one, in other words, that will be reached after code flow exits the Handled blocks, above.